A Guide to Ethics Laws for State Officers and Employees

-The lobby law, chapter 305 of the Government Code, contains restrictions on gifts from a person required to register under that statute.
+The lobby law, chapter 305 of the Government Code, contains restrictions on gifts from a person required to register under that chapter.
 For the most part, the lobby statute is stricter than the Penal Code.
-For instance you may not accept transportation and lodging in connection with a pleasure trip from a lobbyist.
+For instance, you may not accept transportation and lodging in connection with a pleasure trip from a lobbyist.
 There is, however, one exception to the general rule that the lobby law is stricter than the Penal Code: Under section 36.10(a)(5) of the Penal Code, there is an exception from the Penal Code prohibition on the acceptance of benefits for a gift, award, or memento that is required to be reported by a lobbyist.
 Because of this exception there are circumstances in which it is permissible for you to accept a gift from a lobbyist that you could not accept from a non-lobbyist.
 If you are thinking about relying on this exception, you should ask the Ethics Commission for advice before you do so.

 The Ethics Commission has issued several opinions in response to questions about the acceptance of gifts by a state agency.
 Ethics Advisory Opinion Nos.
 118 (1993), 63, 62, 51, 31 (1992).
 Chapter 305 of the Government Code, which regulates lobbying, and chapter 36 of the Penal Code, which regulates gifts to public officers and employees, do not apply to gifts given to a state agency.
 Ethics Advisory Opinion Nos.
 62, 31 (1992).
 The statutes applicable to a specific state agency determine whether the agency has authority to accept gifts.
 Id.
 Also, even if an agency has authority to accept gifts, it may do so only in accordance with the provisions of Government Code chapter 575.